synscean/codexwork/README.md

-# Pygame Environment Template
+# Pygame Meteor Avoidance Game

-This repository provides a simple template for setting up a Python virtual environment with the latest stable version of `pygame`.
+This repository contains a vertical-scrolling meteor avoidance game built with `pygame`.
+The player controls an upward-facing spaceship and dodges falling meteors while stars stream by in the background.

 ## Prerequisites